-The hike is moderate-demanding in difficulty since it requires a climb of about 800 meters.
-If you decide to follow the crest as we did, a few parts of the trail are quite exposed while a few others aren't well marked.
-A few meters of the trail require using the aid of a metal cord along the side of a rock but this just 2 or 3 meters.
+The hike is moderate-demanding in difficulty since it includes a dislevel of about 800 meters.
+If you decide to follow the crest as we did, a few parts of the trail are quite easy to find while a few others aren't well marked.
+A few meters of the trail require using the aid of a metal cord along the side of a rock but this was just 2 or 3 meters.
 You have to make sure to have appropriate shoes, better if they are hiking boots.
 We recommend dedicating an entire day to this outing.
 One of the variants for the itinerary (CAI trail 131 intead of 110) passes below the crest of the mountain before reaching Monte Forato reducing part of the climb making the route a bit easier.

 THE LEGEND OF MONTE FORATO

 One of the many legends heard in Garfagnana regards the origin of the hole in the mountain.
 Legend has it that it was caused during a tremendous clash between Saint Pellegrino and the Devil himself.

 The Devil, tired of seeing the saint prey and sing all day, sought to tempt him while he was making a beech wood cross, but it was all in vain.
 Irritated, the Devil slapped the saint so hard he was knocked down.
 San Pellegrino slowly got back up and also tired of the continuous torments he was made to endure, instead of turning the other cheek slapped the Devil right back so hard he was hurled against the crest of the mountain.
 The Devil hit the mountain with his head, the terrible impact created the hole that we can see today.